Eczema & Psoriasis Flare-Ups: How to Respond When Skin Deteriorates

 FAQs: Eczema & psoriasis flare-ups

-What causes eczema flare-ups?
+What causes eczema and psoriasis flare-ups?

 How do you stop a flare-up quickly?